OSeMOSYS-FlexTool-integration/OSeMOSYS-FlexTool/README.md

 # On timeseries

 The demand is presented in the flextool as 'scale_to_annual_flow'.
 This means that the 'inflow' timeseries only describes the profile of the demand.
-This is then scaled so than the annul sum of demand matches the 'annual_flow' parameter.
-This is transformed from the OSeMOSYS data.
+This is then scaled so than the annual sum of demand matches the 'annual_flow' parameter.
+It is transformed from the OSeMOSYS data.
 In practice, this means that the inflow parameter can be a fraction profile or a real demand timeseries of one year.

 The VRE-profile instead needs to be a fractional (0-1) of the capacity.
 The transformation will create a profile, but this made by using the timeslice value corresponding to the timestep.
 Using these is not advisable as they are averages, and would create too optimistic view of the flexibility of the system.